4js-mikefolcher/ZipCodeCompleter/README.md

 - Compile and run that AddressApp application using the GBC

 ## Using the Zip Code Zoom and Completer
-The following code can be used to use the zip code zoom and completer in\
+The following code can be used to implement the zip code zoom and completer\
-your application
+in your application

 **Genero Implementation**
 ```genero